TITLE: Regret of a Noiseless Sundering

 PREMIERE PERFORMANCE: Stockholm Saxophone Quartet, 2005_04_28 in Malmö, Sweden

-NOTE: Inspired by Portrait of the Artist as a Young Man by James Joyce, the composition features many contemporary performance techniques and was premiered by the Stockholm Saxophone Quartet in Malmö 28 April 2005 during the Borderline Festival in Malmö, Sweden.
+NOTE: The composition features many contemporary performance techniques and was premiered by the Stockholm Saxophone Quartet in Malmö 28 April 2005 during the Borderline Festival in Malmö, Sweden.

 Regret of a Noiseless Sundering was influenced by the vivid imagery found in Portrait of the Artist as a Young Man by James Joyce.
 This resulted in a composition of fleeting shadows and transient shapes.